TAC 2011 AESOP Task Guidelines(Also see general TAC 2011 policies and guidelines at http://www.nist.gov/tac/2011/)

-The output of automatic metrics will be compared against two manual metrics: the (Modified) Pyramid score, which measures summary content, and Overall Responsiveness, which measures a combination of content and linguistic quality.
-NIST will calculate Pearson's, Spearman's, and Kendall's correlations between scores produced by each automatic metric and the two manual metrics.
+The output of automatic metrics will be compared against three manual metrics: the (Modified) Pyramid score, which measures summary content; Overall Readability, which measures linguistic quality; and Overall Responsiveness, which measures a combination of content and linguistic quality.
+NIST will calculate Pearson's, Spearman's, and Kendall's correlations between scores produced by each automatic metric and the three manual metrics, both on the summarizer and summary level.
 Using a one-way ANOVA and the multiple comparison procedure, NIST will also test the discriminative power of the automatic metrics, i.e., the extent to which each automatic metric can detect statistically significant differences between summarizers.
 The assumption is that a good automatic metric will make the same significant distinctions between summarizers as the manual metrics (and possibly add more), but will not give a contradicting ranking to two summarizers (i.e., infer that Summarizer X is significantly better than Summarizer Y when the manual metric infers that Summarizer Y is significantly better than Summarizer X) or lose too many of the distinctions made by the manual metrics.

-Test Data FormatThe topic statements and documents will be in a similar format as the TAC 2009 Update Summarization Task, except this year there is no topic narrative, and topic category has been added.
+Test Data FormatThe topic statements and documents will be in a similar format as the TAC 2010 Guided Summarization Task.

 The topic IDs have the following naming convention: